Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: Results

-Finally, we apply the HRF method to evaluate nonlinear state properties including the logarithmic negativity $E_{\mathrm{N}}(\rho)$ for entanglement quantification~\citep{plenio2005logarithmic}, $\alpha$-stabilizer R\'enyi entropy $M_\alpha(|\psi\rangle)$ for quantifying quantum magic~\citep{leone2022stabilizer}, and overlap $S_\ell(|\psi\rangle)$ between a classical index state $|\psi_\ell\rangle$ that resembles a numerical integration along the path $\ell$. \Cref{f:state-property}~(a) compares the logarithmic negativity
+In this section, we apply the HRF method to evaluate nonlinear state properties including the logarithmic negativity $E_{\mathrm{N}}(\rho)$ for entanglement quantification~\citep{plenio2005logarithmic}, $\alpha$-stabilizer R\'enyi entropy $M_\alpha(|\psi\rangle)$ for quantifying quantum magic~\citep{leone2022stabilizer}, and overlap $S_\ell(|\psi\rangle)$ between a classical index state $|\psi_\ell\rangle$ that resembles a numerical integration along the path $\ell$. \Cref{f:state-property}~(a) compares the logarithmic negativity

 calculated from HRF (on \texttt{ibm\_fez}) and exact values, where $\rho^{\Gamma_A}$ is the partial transpose with respect to $\left\lceil N_\mathrm{q}/2 \right\rceil$~qubits subsystem $A$ and $\|\cdot\|_1$ denotes the trace norm.
 The relative difference $r$ is defined as $|E_{\mathrm{N}}(\rho) - E_{\mathrm{N}}(\tilde{\rho})|/|E_{\mathrm{N}}(\rho)|.$ The predicted value from the HRF method agrees well with the exact numerical value, except for the 10~qubit case.
 On the other side, magic states are the resource that allows quantum computers to attain an advantage over classical computers.
 One common magic measure is the $\alpha$-stabilizer R\'enyi entropy~\citep{leone2022stabilizer}, defined as